-Send a message to the Legislature using the contact form below!
+Send a message to the Governor using the contact form below!

 - Bill: CA AB 61 - Authorizes Employer, Coworker, or Teacher to File "Gun Violence Restraining Order"

 CA AB 61 would radically and dangerously expand California’s Gun Violence Restraining Order (“GVRO”) scheme to allow an employer, a coworker, or an employee of a secondary or postsecondary school that the person has attended in the last six months to file a petition for an ex parte, one-year, or renewed gun violence restraining order.